Battle of Shamkor: Background

-The battle
+Battle

 Abu-Bakr, reinforced by his client Muslim emirs, met the enemy at the well-fortified city of Shamkor on June 1, 1195.
 David Soslan sent a relatively small force to break through the gates of the city, while he led the main Georgian troops to raid deep in the enemy's rear.
 However, poor roads and difficult landscape were setback for the Georgians, and the Atabeg defended the city for a while.
 Nevertheless, David Soslan's maneuver proved to be decisive and Abu Bakr's army was severely defeated.
 Shamkor was eventually captured by the Georgians who then chased the enemy's soldiers up to the city of Ganja which in its turn fell to the victors.

 Aftermath

-The Georgians seized numerous prisoners and huge amount of booty, including the Khalif's standard, which Queen Tamar donated to the Khakhuli Monastery.
+The Georgians seized numerous prisoners and huge amount of booty, including the Caliph's standard, which Queen Tamar donated to the Khakhuli Monastery.
 After taking over the Shamkor fortress, David Soslan headed towards Ganja.
 When he approached the city, the noblemen, merchants, the qadi (Muslim judge) and the scientists met him.
 They opened the gate, spread the gold-brocaded carpets up to the door of Sultan's palace.
 David entered the palace, set on the sultan's throne, summoned the assembly, arranged the feast “proper for the time and day”.
 Shamkor and the surroundings were turned over to the Shirvanshah Amir Mihran on terms of vassalage.
 Abu Bakr was able to return to his capital, from where he had his brother Amir Mihran poisoned.